 How to Help

-The crisis in Alabama’s prisons is in full view.
+The crisis in Alabama’s prisons continues.
 People are dying at unprecedented rates, families are living with constant fear, and the state’s own data shows a system marked by violence and neglect.

-Recently, Melvin Ray, Robert Earl Council (Kinetik Justice), and Raoul Poole — three incarcerated whistleblowers featured in the film “The Alabama Solution” — were abruptly transferred to solitary confinement at Kilby Correctional Facility.
+In January, Melvin Ray, Robert Earl Council (Kinetik Justice), and Raoul Poole — three incarcerated whistleblowers featured in the film “The Alabama Solution” — were abruptly transferred to solitary confinement at Kilby Correctional Facility.
+After a month, Melvin was returned to general population.
+However, Robert Earl and Raoul remain in solitary confinement with no end in sight.

 Other ways to take action and stay involved: